vimchub/vaccineimpact/_posts/2017-12-20-request-for-proposals-yellow-fever-rubella-Japanese-encephalitis-closing date January 30.md

 ---
-title: REQUEST FOR PROPOSALS
-For yellow fever, rubella, and Japanese encephalitis vaccine impact models
-To be included in the Vaccine Impact Modelling Consortium
+title: REQUEST FOR PROPOSALS for yellow fever, rubella, and Japanese encephalitis vaccine impact models to be included in the Vaccine Impact Modelling Consortium

 ---